Progressive Decentralization

 By allowing to balance the weight of an L1 between multiple security modules, the BalancerValidatorManager is a core component of the progressive decentralization model enabled by the Suzaku Protocol.

-These security modules can be any smart contract implementing the IValidatorManager (opens in a new tab) interface.
-Here are some examples:
+These security modules can be any smart contract implementing the ISecurityModule (opens in a new tab) interface.
+The most common setup uses: